AmirAgassi/Blackstar/README.md

     }
 }
 ```
-Putting it all together, with a check for restoring the retcheck if provided an already bypassed function to restore, we finally end up with the code below.
+Putting it all together, with a check for restoring the retcheck if provided an already bypassed function to restore (and hoisting some literals to avoid ugly repetition), we finally end up with the code below.

 ```C++
 namespace retcheck {